Download our fatigue diary

 An occupational therapist can help you plan your time to make the most of the energy you have.
 They can also recommend ways to save energy, including equipment to make tasks easier.

-You might find it helpful to keep a diary of your fatigue – you can download our fatigue diary.
+You might find it helpful to keep a diary of your fatigue.
 Write down when you have fatigue, how bad it is, and anything that makes it better or worse.
 A diary can help you see when you have more energy and help you plan your time.
 You could write down a plan for the day based on this.
 A diary can also help you describe your fatigue to your medical team and show how any treatment you are having affects it.
 If you feel too tired to keep a diary, you could ask a family member to fill it out for you.

 “I would plan for the fatigue if there was something coming up I needed to do, so I would ensure I was doing less on the day or two immediately before and after an event.”